SammHunter/sammhunter.github.io/_posts/2021-10-31-Article-Shares-Project-Reflection.md

 Shout out to my partner as well, who seemed to have an answer to nearly every question I asked.
-I am sure I would have found automating the render much more difficult.
+I am sure I would have found automating the render much more difficult with Evan’s help.
 Evan also did some really interesting things using the kable function and in-line referencing in R markdown.

 My big takeaway from this project is that variable selection is really hard.
 I spent a lot of time thinking those things through.
 I also found